onetoneisme/blackjack/units_refactored/CF for DevOps engineers/Advanced/001_Create BOSH release/08_Creating spec for elasticsearch package.md

-## Creating spec for elasticsearch package
+## Create the spec for the elasticsearch package

-Edit the following file `packages/elasticsearch/spec` and add the following content to it
+Edit the file `packages/elasticsearch/spec` and add the following content:

 ```
 ---